"A voice like this only comes around once in a lifetime...."

 Beth was a principle vocalist on “Dancing With The Stars, Season 22 - Icons Night,” and has also provided her voice to the television shows: “Ash vs. Evil Dead” on the Starz Network, "Glee Project" on the OWN Network and "American Bible Challenge" on the Game Show Network (GSN).

 Beth released her debut single, "Pillow Talk" at the top of 2017 followed by her debut album "Free" in August of the same year on her record label Anise Records.

 In October 2018, Beth penned and released an upbeat dance single titled "Perfect Kind of Trouble" produced by Cordell Walton.

-In December 2018, Beth's only Christmas release, "All I Want is You (for Christmas)" was featured in a TV1 holiday movie titled "Merry Wishmas".
+In December 2018, Beth released a Christmas single titled "All I Want is You (for Christmas)" and it was featured in a TV1 holiday movie titled "Merry Wishmas" starring David and Tamela Mann.

 Most recently, Beth was a contestant on Season 16 of NBC's "The Voice" starring coaches Blake Shelton, Kelly Clarkson, Adam Levine, and John Legend.
 Beth caught the ear of John Legend and Kelly Clarkson during her blind audition with a rendition of "Until You Come Back to Me" by the late Aretha Franklin.
 She chose Kelly Clarkson as her coach, but was later stolen by John Legend during The Voice's first ever "Cross Battle Round" and joined his team.

-Beth continues to tour worldwide as a solo artist and support vocalist with KEM.
+Beth continues to perform as a solo artist and tour worldwide as a support vocalist with Motown R&B artist KEM.

 "My Heart is steadfast, O God, I will sing and make music with all my soul."